-This explanation complements previous studies which explain similar observations. \citet{dziuda_2011} models a disclosure game with strategic and honest senders.
-The honest type always reveals the evidence without omission, so her message is dicounted less by the receiver.
+Another feature of our model of left censoring disclosure is that the sender uses seemingly sub-optimal messages in equilibrium.
+Our explanation complements previous studies which explain similar observations. \citet{dziuda_2011} models a disclosure game with strategic and honest senders.
+The honest type always reveals the evidence without omission, so her message is discounted less by the receiver.
 The strategic type therefore has an incentive to mimic the honest type by reporting some seemingly unfavorable evidence.
 In our model, we only have the strategic type. \citet{guttman_kremer_skrzypacz_2014} study the dynamic disclosure of firm performance, and show that due to dynamic considerations, later reports are interpreted as more favorable although the timing of obtaining signals is independent of the firm's value.
 Our model does not have dynamic considerations.
-It is also worth noting here that in our model, the informativeness of each signal is the same, so the result does not arise because the receiver values earlier signals less.
+Moreover, it is worth pointing out that the informativeness of each signal in the trading record is the same in our model, so our result does not arise because the receiver values earlier signals differently.

-Third, when two truncations both yield the maximal difference between the number of high and low returns, the equilibrium message always contains the longer truncation (it may be even longer, as is explained above).
-This is the case in any perfect Bayesian equilibrium.
-Suppose that in an equilibrium, a sender is indifferent between disclosing two truncations of her evidence endowment and discloses the shorter truncation with positive probability.
-Then the receiver's posterior belief at the shorter truncation must be lower than that at the longer truncation, given the fact that the longer truncation is not feasible for some senders who have shorter trading records.
-Hence, disclosing the longer truncation is a profitable deviation for the sender.
-In equilibrium, senders with longer evidence endowment also disclose longer truncations in equilibrium, so that senders with shorter evidence endowment who cannot disclose longer truncations pool on reporting shorter truncations.